Samsung launches Galaxy S21+ sustainable cases in partnership with Kvadrat | Pocketnow

 The latest case from Samsung for its Galaxy S21+ is made from upcycled plastic bottles.
 This helps to reduce the amount of PET bottles in landfills.
 Samsung says that the bottles are melted down and repurposed from yarns from which the cases are then crafted.
 Further, the plastic on the case’s interior was made to cut down on waste by using environmentally conscious post-consumer materials (PCM).
 It is crafted with resin containing a minimum 20% recycled content.

-For the unaware, Kvadrat is a company rooted in Scandinavian design tradition that has acquired the European Union’s Ecolabel certification – a certification known for its strict judgment criteria
+For the unaware, Kvadrat is a company rooted in Scandinavian design tradition that has acquired the European Union’s Ecolabel certification – a certification known for its strict judgment criteria.

+The new case is available in two color options of Grey and Violet for USD 34.99.